loustevenshere/empire-inspections/README.md

 Notes

 - Plausible only loads if `NEXT_PUBLIC_PLAUSIBLE_DOMAIN` is set.
-- Contact API uses DEV MODE if SES envs are missing and will not block local dev.
+- Contact API uses DEV MODE if `CONTACT_API_URL` is not set and will not block local dev.
-- TODO: Amplify hosting and AWS SES setup instructions.
+- AWS credentials and email configuration are now handled by the Lambda function, not the web app.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font).